Eliastrana/FullStackProject/Backend/README.md

 - [git](https://git-scm.com/downloads)
 ---
 ## Project Setup
-### Commands
+## Commands

-If yoy want to run the project individually, you can follow the steps below:
+Inside the springbootBackend folder, you can run the following commands:
-Inside the SpringbootBackend folder of the project:

 ### compile and run the project
 ```bash
 mvn clean install